gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 community is most likely to be your best choice.

 For several programming languages there are tools to automatically format your code so that it adheres to a convention.
-It is considered good practive to use such tools if they are available, and even to make them part of your development pipeline, either as git pre-commit hooks, or as part of a more substantial CI/CD setup on GitHub or GitLab.
+It is considered good practice to use such tools if they are available, and even to make them part of your development pipeline, either as git pre-commit hooks, or as part of a more substantial CI/CD setup on GitHub or GitLab.